sequelize/cli/FAQ.md

 ```
 sequelize db:migrate:undo:all
 ```
-## How can I run specify seed file?
+## How can I run a specific seed file?

 ```
 sequelize db:seed --seed [seed file name]